 As a kid, I remember my parents telling me that they would be giving me a bicycle if I scored the highest marks in class for the annual exams.
 I put in a lot of effort and eventually secured the highest marks for which I got my bicycle!
 That is a memory I will cherish forever.

-What was happening here was that my parents induced healthy habits into me by pegging a prize to it.
+I’m sure you would have figured by now that my parents were inducing these healthy habits in me by pegging a prize to it.
 That is human psychology, where we tend to try and outdo ourselves and accept challenges for something exciting in return.
-And this behaviour is not just restricted to kids but can be observed in adults as well.
+Surprisingly enough, you would find that this behaviour is not just restricted to kids but can be observed in adults as well.

 For example, we notice people putting in extra effort at work in the hopes of being rewarded for their performance with fully sponsored holidays.
 So, adding an incentive encourages people to take the extra step to achieve it and adopt something beneficial!